Red Beard (nuclear weapon): Design

 Weighing in at approximately 794 kg, Red Beard was considerably lighter than the 2000 lb official service designation, which was based on the original technical requirement.

 Another significant improvement over Blue Danube was the electrical system for the bomb firing mechanism and the radar altimeter fuse.
 Blue Danube had used 6 volt lead–acid batteries that were unreliable, and had to be installed at the last minute before takeoff.
 There were also potential risks associated with 'stray' electrical discharges to the firing mechanisms which might have led to accidental detonation.
 Red Beard used twin ram-air turbines located in the nose, from which there could be no stray discharges before bomb release.
 The air inlet can be seen in the extreme nose.
 They exhausted through 'blow-out' patches in the nose sides.
 Until bomb release, the weapon drew electrical power from the aircraft for heating and pre-heating of the radar fuzes.

 Like Blue Danube, the body diameter at 71 cm was greater than was desirable relative to the overall length of 3.66 m.
 To compensate for this stubbiness, and quickly stabilise the bomb after release, Red Beard was equipped with flip-out tail fins that were activated pneumatically, triggered by a lanyard attached to the aircraft.

 As with Blue Danube, the fuzing arrangements were composed of twin radar fuzes that were activated by a barometric 'gate' after release.
 The barometric gate ensured that the radar fuzes only transmitted in the last few seconds of free-fall, to a computed burst height, and this technique minimised the possibility of radar countermeasures disabling the radar fuzes.
 There were back-up contact and graze fuzes to ensure bomb destruction in the event of a misfire.

 None of the variants allowed in-flight arming of the fissile core.
 The core was inserted before take-off, in a process referred to as 'last minute loading'.
-For carrier-borne aircraft, landing with the armed weapon was forbidden, and the aircraft would instead be diverted to a shore airbase.
-Although the Royal Navy required its Sea Vixen aircraft to be type-approved for Red Beard carriage as insurance against delays in the development of the Blackburn Buccaneer, the Sea Vixen never deployed in the nuclear strike role.
-Early models were subject to severe environmental limitations, especially when loaded into Royal Navy Scimitars on exposed aircraft carrier decks in Northern waters.
-The Mk.2 variants were better engineered to withstand extreme conditions, and other than the yield difference, this was the main area of difference.

-When the bomb was delivered by low-level toss bombing, the aircraft was almost always at a lower altitude than the burst height; so in effect, the bomb was not really 'dropped', but was released and 'flew' upwards in a ballistic trajectory, to detonate when it reached the required altitude.
+The Mark 1 Red Beard required handling with extreme caution; it was feared that scraping or dropping an armed Red Beard would result in an explosion of up to 1 kiloton.
+The Mark 2 Red Beard had additional safety features.